Using Git as you work¶

 projects.
 With Zulip, because we don’t use merge commits, you’ll want to avoid

 it.
-Rather that using
+Rather than using

 git pull, which by default is a shortcut for

-git fetch && git merge FETCH_HEAD (docs), you should use
+git fetch && git merge FETCH_HEAD (docs), you

 First, fetch changes from Zulip’s upstream repository you configured in the step above: